richmans/droids/Readme.md

 and rsync those back to my  private laptop to run Droids locally.
 This minimizes the amount of installation and setup needed on the team server.
 You can install and try out droids on your laptop while preparing for the event.

-The basic idea of this project is: let's diff the packets of each conversation in the baseline to determine which part of the conversation is variable.
-This only works if the data is not encrypted.
-On encrypted data, the diff will simply contain the entire conversation.
-So: Droids does not work on encrypted traffic like https.